Eric43/tdtk/reports/overview.md

                         col_names = col_names) #set column names to above varible)

+trauma_data <- trauma_data %>% filter(Reduce(`+`, lapply(., is.na)) != ncol(.))

 head(trauma_data, n = 4)

 ```

 The above should be showing the first four records of the
 "trauma_data" data frame.
 This data frame contains the data necessary
-for a nearly coplete analysis by the medical professional but requres
+for a nearly complete analysis by the medical professional but requires
 additional "cleaning" (i.e. in tidyvers "tidying") and potential
 blinding of the data.
 At this point its good to decide what are:

 1. Goals of the research
 	- Trauma director.
 	- Internal Report.
-	- Verivicatoin of PHI removal prior to data scientist use.
+	- Verification of PHI removal prior to data scientist use.
 	- Partial blinding for specific uses.
-	- Full blinding for very low probabilty of reidentification.
+	- Full blinding for very low probability of re-identification.
 2. Final use of the data
-	- Summary statisics
+	- Summary statistics
 	- Geo spatial
 	- Classical machine learning and neural network/advanced
       simulations